Tenant model

 There are 2 configuration levels for tenants in this model:

-• Organisation: It allows for defining a specific configuration, customisation and branding of the JS components.
+- Organisation: It allows for defining a specific configuration, customisation and branding of the JS components.

-• Scope: It (only) allows for defining specific data spaces (1), the indexation rules and the OpenID-Connect-compatible (OIDC) authentication provider per JS application for an organisation.
+- Scope: It (only) allows for defining specific data spaces (1), the indexation rules and the OpenID-Connect-compatible (OIDC) authentication provider per JS application for an organisation.

-A DLM scope defines which data spaces are listed and how they are to be accessed (or not, e.g. what is the URL of the transfer service to be used for data and referential metadata imports into that space).
+are listed and how they are to be accessed (or not, e.g. what is the URL of the transfer service to be used for data and referential metadata imports into that space).

 There can be several organisations and each organisation can have several scopes per JS application.

-(1) A data space is an SDMX endpoint with a URL and optional configuration parameters, such as supported headers and functions (e.g. hasLastNObservations).
+(1) A data space is an SDMX endpoint with a URL and optional configuration parameters, such as supported headers and functions (e.g. hasLastNObservations

-• Example diagram:
+- Example diagram:

-data space diagram
+from one data space

-(2) A data source is a virtual container defining a set of unique SDMX dataflows returned by the execution of data queries from one data space.
-Data queries are a list of SDMX CategoryScheme(s) with Categories into which dataflows to be indexed by the sfs search service are categorised.
+are a list of SDMX CategoryScheme(s) with Categories into which dataflows to be indexed by the sfs search service are categorised.

-• Example diagram:
+- Example diagram:

 Example configuration